-Bookstores – Check out Barnes and Noble, Joseph Beth, or Wild Fig for quiet stops.
+Bookstores – Check out Barnes and Noble or Joseph Beth for quiet stops.
 Visit when there isn’t a special event or during the day when it’s less crowded.

 UK Art Museum – The museum is free and features a variety of exhibits throughout the year.

 Ashland, Henry Clay’s Home – Featuring tours, peaceful gardens to explore, and special events like candlelit tours and teas it’s a unique spot to learn some history and enjoy the quiet.

 Shaker Village – Just outside Harrodsburg, Shaker Village features lots of great buildings to explore how the Shaker’s lived.
 You can also hike or just enjoy walking the grounds.
 It’s a peaceful atmosphere and a great way to take in some history while you’re enjoying the quiet.

 Local Coffee Shops like Cup of Commonwealth, Common Grounds or Coffee Times are fun for a hot chocolate stop.

 Sky Zone Trampoline Park offers special Sensory Friendly jump events.
 Follow them on Facebook for more information.

 The Arboretum and Kentucky Children’s Garden – These wonderful spaces feature water areas, gardens, and hands-on fun.
 There are paths to explore and great for all ages.